Downshire Hill

 Downshire Hill is a street in Hampstead, London, in the London Borough of Camden.
-The street has always been a preferred residential address, in which the artist Dante Gabriel Rossetti and the actress Peggy Ashcroft as well as the scientist J. D. Bernal and Peter Medawar resided.
+The street has always been a preferred residential address, in which the artists Dante Gabriel Rossetti and Stanley Spencer and the actress Peggy Ashcroft as well as the scientist J. D. Bernal and Peter Medawar resided.

 Geography

 The road runs between the A 502 (Rosslyn Hill) in the southwest and East Heath Road / South End Road in the northeast.
 The only branches are Keats Grove and Willow Road.
 While the road ends in the northeast on the edge of the Hampstead Heath nature park, it is "continued" in a south-westerly direction by Thurlow Road.

 On the grounds between Downshire Hill and Keats Grove is the St John's Downshire Hill.

 History

 The road was laid out at the beginning of the 19th century and is probably named after the first Marquess of Downshire, Wills Hill (1718–1793).